hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 `> Connect-HPEGL -Credential $credentials`

-If you have multiple company (or tenant) accounts, you can add the **CompanyName** parameter to connect to the appropriate tenant as follows:
+If you have multiple company (or tenant) accounts, you can add the **\-CompanyName** parameter to connect to the appropriate tenant as follows:

 `> Connect-HPEGL -Credential $credentials -CompanyName "HPE Mougins"`